WayfaringBloke/dnd/writing/pub/World.md

 All knowledge of the exclusion zone is destroyed immediately with extreme prejudice.
 Only thing known is that the closer you get to the border the more radioactive things get.

 ## City: Xim
-Unmaintained for approaching a decade the city is failing.
+Unmaintained for approaching a decade the weight of the b.

 ### Slums
 Built of sheet metal, temporary antigravity generators, and broken dreams.
 Rusting constantly.